rcdosado/pinger/README.md

 What is it?
 ----------
-A Windows GUI Ping application coded for learning ICMProtocol and Windows Interface
+A 32 bit Windows GUI Ping application coded for learning the ICMProtocol and Windows Interface

 Requirements
 ------------